Weekly View from the Desk

 Securitized Products

-• CMBS conduit AAA spreads were modestly wider in the primary market last week.
-Subordinate tranches were 5-10 bps wider, with single-As in the low- to mid- +200’s and BBB-‘s approaching +500.
-SASB spreads were wider in the secondary market.
-Top-tier AAA floaters are pricing in the +135 area.
-Fixed-rate seniors are pricing at +105-110.
-CRE CLO spreads were wider, with AAA new issue in the +150 area, while tier-two issuers were 5-25 bps wider.
-Seven deals priced—three SASB, one CRE CLO, and one agency.
+• CMBS conduit AAA spreads were 1 bp wider in the secondary market last week.
+Subordinate tranches were also slightly wider, with As in the +180 context and BBB-'s in the mid +400s.
+SASB spreads held steady.
+Top-tier AAA floaters are pricing in the +125 area.
+Fixed-rate seniors are trading in the +80s amid increased dispersion.
+CRE CLO spreads were marginally wider, with AAA new issue in the low +140 area, while tier-two issuers were 5-25 bps wider.
+Four deals priced-one SASB, one CRE CLO, one CRE CLO, and one agency.

 Municipals